 Those who have developed gynaecomastia because of these reasons may wish to opt for male chest reduction surgery.
 It is important to note that male chest reduction is not an appropriate procedure for those who have developed a larger chest just from weight gain.

-The procedure will be performed under an anaesthetic exclusive to Centre for Surgery known as ClearSleep™.
-This eliminates the need to use breathing machines and tubes.
-It also gives you a heightened sense of wellness following the procedure and allows you to wake up quicker.
+The procedure will be performed under a type of general anaesthetic known as TIVA.
+It gives you a heightened sense of wellness following the procedure and allows you to wake up quicker with less risk of sickness and drowsiness.

 There are numerous steps involved in male chest reduction surgery.
 The exact method will vary depending on whether you have to remove more glandular tissue or fat cells.